ricoberger/sidecar-injector/README.md

 When the sidecar injector is installed in your cluster you have to add the `sidecar-injector.ricoberger.de: enabled` label to all namespace, where you want to use the sidecar injector.
 You also have to set some annotation for your Pods:

 - `sidecar-injector.ricoberger.de: enabled`: Enable the sidecar injection for a Pod.
-- `sidecar-injector.ricoberger.de/container: <CONTAINER-NAME>`: Set the name of the container, which should be used from the configuration file.
+- `sidecar-injector.ricoberger.de/containers: <CONTAINER-NAME-1>,<CONTAINER-NAME-2>`: Comma-separated list of container names, which should be used from the configuration file.
-- `sidecar-injector.ricoberger.de/volume: <VOLUME-NAME>`: Set the name of the volume, which should be used from the configuration file.
+- `sidecar-injector.ricoberger.de/volumes: <VOLUME-NAME-1>,<VOLUME-NAME-2>`: Comma-separated list of volume names, which should be used from the configuration file.

 ## Test